fburic/candia/README.md

 The Singularity image (and associated conda environment) currently includes:

+* Crux 3.2 (package `crux-toolkit`, `bioconda` channel)
 * TPP 5.0.0 (package `tpp`, `bioconda` channel)
 * msproteomicstools (version 0.11.0, `bioconda` channel)

-These are either not distributed through package management archives or those versions are broken.
+The software below are either not distributed through package management archives or those versions did not work with this setup.

-#### Crux

-Crux 3.2 is known to work with CANDA.
-See installation instructions here http://crux.ms/ The `crux` binary should be present in the `$PATH` environment variable.

 #### MS-GF+